 The following compulsory modules enable you to develop a deep understanding of the complexity of international tourism.

-You will be introduced to approaches, methodologies and resources available to improve your researching capabilities.
-You will design the methodology for a research project that helps you understand how to collect and analyse the data required to write your dissertation.
+Research Methods: You will be introduced to approaches, methodologies and resources available to improve your researching capabilities.
+You will design the methodology for a research project that helps you understand how to collect and analyse the data required for writing your dissertation.

 As our courses are reviewed regularly as part of our quality assurance framework, module choices available may vary from those listed here.